bfrosik/data-quality/doc/source/install.rst

 Pre-requisites
 ==============

 Each of the verifier requires a parameter configuration file.
-The configuration files must define schemas and verifire's properties and be located in the user account home directory under a .dquality/default folder.
+The configuration files must define schemas and verifier's properties and be located in the user account home directory under a .dquality/default folder.

 - :download:`~/.dquality/default/dqconfig.ini <../../config/default/dqconfig.ini>`

-The schemas can point to different files, in different paths, but it is advised to create a relative "*default/schemas*" folder containing the following files:
+The schemas should be saved under "*default/schemas*" folder and contain the following files:

 - :download:`~/.dquality/default/schemas/pvs.json <../../config/default/schemas/pvs.json>` containing the list of Process variable (PV) of your beamline PVs with their acceptable value range.